Licensing Act 2003 and Licensing Policy

 - Promote public health

 - Reduce the burden of unnecessary regulation on business

 Applicants, licence holders and those selling or supplying alcohol, providing late night refreshment or regulated entertainment should refer to the policy as it will give them a clearer understanding of what is expected of them.
 The policy encourages responsible businesses and operators whilst giving the authority a strong basis to deal with issues that may arise from activities authorised under the Licensing Act 2003.

-The policy is kept under constant review so if you have any comments please submit them in writing to: email@example.com or by post to: Licensing, East Herts Council, Wallfields, Pegs Lane, Hertford, Hertfordshire, SG13 8EQ.
+The policy is kept under constant review so if you have any comments please submit them by emailing: email@example.com or by post to: Licensing, East Herts Council, Wallfields, Pegs Lane, Hertford, Hertfordshire, SG13 8EQ.

 Pool of Model Conditions

 When considering applications for premises licences or certificates under the Licensing Act 2003 we must consider whether the application would promote the licensing objectives.
 Part of this consideration may involve looking at conditions that might be appropriate to assist in promoting the licensing objectives and mitigating concerns.

 Conditions which are appropriate to promote the licensing objectives should emerge initially from the prospective licence holders risk assessment and be translated to form part of the operating schedule for the premises.
 This pool of model conditions has been produced to assist prospective licence holders where they consider that they would promote the licensing objectives in the circumstances of their application.

 Once an application has been made, the Police, Environmental Health, other responsible authorities, and other parties are encouraged to engage with the applicant if they are considering making a representation to the application.
 This pool of model conditions will also assist these parties in identifying possible measures that could be suggested to mitigate their concerns.